mesosphere-backup/qcon/README.md

 ## Exercise 2: Install Wordpress

-Head over to the [Wordpress example repo](https://github.com/dcos/examples/tree/master/1.8/wordpress) and get MySQL and Wordpress up and running in your cluster.
+Head over to the [Wordpress example repo](https://github.com/dcos/examples/tree/modified-wordpress/1.8/wordpress) and get MySQL and Wordpress up and running in your cluster.

+Note that you do not need to install Marathon-lb.
+We have done this already for you!

 ## Exercise 3:  Set up a GitHub repository